November 24, 2025

 The close integration of medical technology and information technology is central to the development of forward-looking medical devices and an efficient healthcare system.
 This poses certain challenges, especially for small and medium-sized enterprises, but these can be overcome through support and targeted cooperation.

-In addition, there is a growing demand for skilled workers with hybrid skills who combine medical technology knowledge with data analysis, cyber security, software development, and regulatory requirements.
-Given the cross-industry shortage of skilled workers, a specialized recruitment consultancy can help identify skills gaps and develop appropriate recruitment strategies.
+In addition, there is a growing demand for skilled workers with hybrid skills who combine medical technology knowledge with data analysis, cyber security, software development and regulatory requirements.
+Given the cross-sector shortage of skilled workers, a specialised recruitment consultancy can help identify skills gaps and develop appropriate recruitment strategies.

-Artificial intelligence, the Internet of Medical Things, and digital therapeutics are increasingly becoming the standard in medical care and must be integrated into corporate strategy.
-Collaborations between medical technology and IT companies are creating an innovative market of the future.
-A specialized recruitment consultancy supports this process by identifying suitable profiles, surveying the market, and helping companies align their organizations with the digital future of medical technology.
+Artificial intelligence, the Internet of Medical Things and digital therapeutics are increasingly becoming the standard in medical care and must be integrated into corporate strategy.
+Cooperation between medical technology and IT companies is creating an innovative market of the future.
+A specialised recruitment consultancy supports this process by identifying suitable profiles, surveying the market and helping companies align their organisations with the digital future of medical technology.

 Ready to find out more?